raaaimund/raaaimund.github.io/_posts/2022-07-14-indiita-workshop.md

 - Biometric Device Identity
 - Identity in IoT
 - Cost of Privacy
-- IEEE P2989 Authentication in a Multi server environment/Privacy Preserving Machine learning
+- IEEE P2989 Authentication in a multi-server environment/Privacy Preserving Machine learning
 - Technologies for Transparency in Governance
 - Agriculture - The Good, Bad, Ugly of the Technology
-- No Laptop, No Problem - Utilize Smartphones to bring software development to everone
+- No Laptop, No Problem - Utilize Smartphones to bring software development to everyone

-At the beginning of the second day, it looked like we have to finish the day early, because only a few people showed up at the start time.
+At the beginning of the second day, it looked like we have to finish the day early because only a few people showed up at the start time.
 But this was only caused to the mixture of the rain together with the heavy traffic in Bengaluru on that day.
-So after a while people came and at the end of the day we even struggled to finish all sessions on time.
+So after a while, people came and at the end of the day, we even struggled to finish all sessions on time.

 Again, the team of Lumos Labs held a nice interactive workshop on how to deploy a [smart contract](https://en.wikipedia.org/wiki/Smart_contract){:target="_blank"} using [Ethereum](https://en.wikipedia.org/wiki/Smart_contract){:target="_blank"}.
-We used [Solidity](https://soliditylang.org/){:target="_blank"} for creating the smart contract and used a bootsrapped project from the [Scaffold-ETH GitHub repo](https://github.com/scaffold-eth/scaffold-eth){:target="_blank"}.
+We used [Solidity](https://soliditylang.org/){:target="_blank"} for creating the smart contract and used a bootstrapped project from the [Scaffold-ETH GitHub repo](https://github.com/scaffold-eth/scaffold-eth){:target="_blank"}.

-Afterwards there was a really interesting introduction to a new [standard P2989 for authentication in a multi-server environment](https://standards.ieee.org/ieee/2989/10566/){:target="_blank"}, that is currently in work.
-The working group is still being formed and there will be a kick-off meeting this July in 2022.
+Afterward, there was a really interesting introduction to a new [standard P2989 for authentication in a multi-server environment](https://standards.ieee.org/ieee/2989/10566/){:target="_blank"}, that is currently in work.
+The working group is still being formed, and there will be a kick-off meeting this July in 2022.

 <div class="img_row">
   <a href="/assets/img/2022-07-14-indiita-workshop/session.jpg" target="_blank">